drardito/CS-Ed-Data-and-AI/Data and Education Course Outline.md

 <img src="https://images.unsplash.com/photo-1529078155058-5d716f45d604?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=1169&q=80" alt="sample data" style="zoom:67%;" />

-This week we will using libraries in Python and R to create and manipulate data of various kinds.
-To do this we will take a deep dive into core libraries in Python and R that allow us to manipulate and transform data.
+This week we will using libraries in Python and R that allow us to explore text as data.
+I have added text to our datasets because in education, there are plenty of text that we could analyze productively, from literature to student work to learning standards.

 Here is what you will do this week: